-How can I avoid DNS resolution failures with EC2 Linux?
+How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?

 How can I avoid DNS resolution failures with Amazon Elastic Compute Cloud (Amazon EC2) Linux?